 The Purpose of Your Donation

 In 2019 we aim to give 400+ youth in the city of Dalaba, Guinea, access to a digital format of their high school curriculum, a set of skill training courses for prospering in place, a safe learning environment especially for female students, and training in leadership with integrity.
-Your donation will be used to run Centre Espoir (Center of Hope) for a year, which includes management, new course development, monitoring & evaluation, facilities, computer maintenance, and inclusion funds.
-Your donation of $50 allows one student to access all these resources for one year.
-With a monthly donation of $50, you can support 12 students every year.
+Your donation will be used to run Centre Espoir (Center of Hope) for a year, which includes management, new course development, monitoring & evaluation, facilities, computer maintenance, research and innovation, and inclusion funds.
 We appreciate whatever you can give and thank you in advance for your support!

 At Centre Espoir, in addition to our live training, we deliver interactive and user-friendly computer-based courses through a unique Learning Management System (LMS).
 The LMS is a local server that allows students without the internet to download resources on their devices for work and study at home offline, then sync their progress with the LMS when they go back to our center.
 The LMS also enables us to track and measure student progress in corruption-proof ways.
 Our courses not only teach people skills, but they also teach them how to self-educate and to innovate.
 They better prepare students for both national tests and future employability because they bring real-life experience in learning.
 The courses encompass simulations, interactions, multiple testing methods, videos, images, narrations, as well as Project Based Learnings.
 Our program has proven the ability to assure mastery by the fact that students who have benefited from it in Dalaba pass the Bac at much higher rates than students who have not.
 The computer-based courses, as well as the LMS’s ability to significantly improve educational delivery, make our project unique and innovative.